wp-plugins/advertising-manager/readme.txt

 * **3.3.9** Public beta - rotating ads, Adify support, much bug fixing and code restructuring
 * **3.3.4** First alpha version that is separate from Adsense Manager

+== Licence ==

+This plugin is released under the GPL - you can use it free of charge on your personal or commercial blog.
+Make sure to submit back to the project any changes that you make!

+== Translations ==

+The plugin comes with various translations, please refer to the [WordPress Codex](http://codex.wordpress.org/Installing_WordPress_in_Your_Language "Installing WordPress in Your Language") for more information about activating the translation.
+If you want to help to translate the plugin to your language, please have a look at the advman.pot file which contains all defintions and may be used with a [gettext](http://www.gnu.org/software/gettext/) editor like [Poedit](http://www.poedit.net/) (Windows).